bbeat2782/league-eda/README.md

 ### Interesting Aggregates

 `team_lol.pivot_table(index='result', columns='side', values=feature, aggfunc='mean')`

 | result   |     Blue |      Red |
 |:---------|---------:|---------:|
 | Lose     | -632.109 | -743.577 |
 | Win      |  743.716 |  632.499 |

 #### Significance:
-If side does not affect golddiffat10
+If side does not affect golddiffat10, ith entry of two columns should be similar.
+But since they are not, it shows there might be a possibility that side affects golddiffat10.

 ## NMAR Analysis